-Recognized by the Daily Journal as one of California’s Top 100 Women Lawyers, Bronwyn Pollock is co-leader of Mayer Brown’s global Litigation & Dispute Resolution practice, as well as the practice group leader for the Los Angeles office.
+Recognized by the Daily Journal as one of California’s Top 100 Women Lawyers, Bronwyn Pollock is co-leader of Mayer Brown’s global Litigation & Dispute Resolution practice, as well as the co-leader of the firm’s global Insurance Industry Group.
 She is an experienced litigator who has appeared before numerous federal and state courts and arbitrators.
 She often handles complex and challenging disputes for our clients, particularly involving the banking, finance, real estate, entertainment, and insurance industries.

 In her real estate and financial services litigation practice, she advises and represents lenders, investors, property owners, asset managers, and developers in real property matters, including partnership, leasing, foreclosure, construction, receivership, insurance, and civil rights matters involving the Fair Housing Act and the Americans with Disabilities Act.
 She also represents financial institutions in disputes involving residential and commercial mortgage-backed securities and loan servicing practices, as well as civil enforcement actions and government investigations by the California Attorney General and the Los Angeles City Attorney.
 She also represents insurers and reinsurers in complex coverage, consumer and other disputes.

 In addition, Bronwyn advises and defends employers in many areas of employment law, including wage-and-hour compliance, privacy, wrongful termination, discrimination, harassment, retaliation, reductions in force and business closings, and unfair business practices.